Senate immigration deal would double number of U.S. border agents

 The proposal would double the overall number of U.S. border patrol agents, according to senior Senate Democratic aides.

 That would mean assigning 21,000 new officers to the border with Mexico in an attempt to shut down illegal crossings by foreigners.

 "I am now confident ... that the Senate will pass a strong, bipartisan immigration reform bill and that it will ultimately reach the desk of the president for his signature," Democratic Senator Charles Schumer of New York said.

 The immigration bill, which is supported by President Barack Obama, currently calls for adding 3,500 Customs and Border Protection officers by 2017.

 Besides doubling the number of border agents, the deal also calls for completing the construction of 700 miles of border fencing or walls, Senate aides said.
-About 650 miles have been built in one form or another, though some portions will have to be upgraded.
+About 650 miles have been built in one form or another, although some portions will have to be upgraded.

 As originally written, the legislation called for about $6 billion in new border security spending.

 Republican Senator Jeff Sessions of Alabama mocked the deal even though he has called for tougher border enforcement.
 He noted that it was drafted after congressional analysts estimated the bill would trim illegal immigration by just 25 percent.